nvibert/start-coding-today/README.md

 If you want to see a very advanced example, go through what Gilles and I did for VMworld: https://github.com/gchek/VMworld2020

+Finally: if you think that there is a provider missing for the product of your choice, let us know.
+Creating a provider is for advanced users as it required knowledge of the Go programming language but you know what?
+There are many Go programmers within VMware that can help you.

 ### Part 5 - APIs